 With his own mind clear for the first time in months, the Black Knight decided to join Sersi in her exile.
 He felt in some way responsible for the suffering Sersi had endured, and he knew that he couldn't remain in the Avengers if it meant interfering with Quicksilver's attempts to reconcile with Crystal.

 Journey to the Ultraverse

-The Gem that possessed Sersi had been separated from its fellow Gems for untold millennia, and now intended to use Sersi to be reunited with them once more, for the six other Gems had also been transported to the Ultraverse, along with Loki, the Norse God of lies.
-Sersi's will proved too strong for the Gem though, and her bond with the Black Knight caused her to seek him out.
+The Gem that possessed Sersi had been separated from its fellow Gems for untold millennia, and now intended to use Sersi to reunite with them once more.
+The six other Gems had also been transported to the Ultraverse, along with Loki, the Norse God of lies.
+Sersi's Will proved too strong for the Gem though, and her bond with the Black Knight caused her to seek him out.
 The Gem, realizing that she would fight it, gave her one day to make peace with her past.

 The Black Knight meanwhile, had taken up with the super team Ultraforce, the mightiest heroes of the Ultraverse.
 Learning of Loki's control of the Infinity Gems, he attempted to contact the Avengers, but was foiled when Sersi showed up.
 The Seventh Gem, realizing that it could use Ultraforce to reunite with its 'brothers', forced Sersi to send them after the six other Gems.
 The Black Knight and Ultraforce failed to wrest the Gems from Loki's control, however, and with her last act of free will before the Seventh Gem took control of her completely, Sersi returned them to their base.